0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 with a partially constructed Growth portfolio that hasn't been the case.

 This year my investment allocation has not worked in my favour, but my gut instinct is to continue to my own thing rather than invest in ETFs for a low-cost "average return".
-They're really a momentum play, you know.
-I still expect the average return to be poor.
+They're really a momentum play and I still expect the average return to be poor.